josericardopenase/josericardopenase/README.md

 ## A bit about me...

-Born in Spain and diving deep into the tech world as a computer science student.
+Born in Spain and diving deep into the tech world as a computer scientist.
 I'm also kicking off my physics degree online because why not?
 Life's too short not to explore the mysteries of the universe and the digital realm, right?

 ### What's cooking in my tech kitchen?